-Keep pinching those tasty leaves off your basil plants, otherwise they’ll go to flower and that is the end for basil.
-(And we surely don’t want that, it’s only August!)
 Our growing season is short here in Montana, but a lot seems to happen in mid-summer.
 I returned from a week away to a joyful tangle of tomato stems and veritable bushes of basil, eggplant, and hot peppers.
-Time for some serious harvesting.
+One thing I’ve learned: keep pinching the leaves off your basil plants, otherwise they’ll go to flower and that is the end for basil.
+(And we surely don’t want that, it’s only August!)

 - 2 cups basil leaves packed